psgabriel/terraform_beanstalk_container_node_test/README.md

 ![Image of Jenkins Pipe](images/pipeline.png)

 ## 1) Create a new pipeline project
-- From a previous Jenkins instalation, create a new pipeline item, based on https://github.com/psgabriel/terraform_beanstalk_container_node_test repository.
+- From a previous Jenkins instalation, create a new pipeline item based on https://github.com/psgabriel/terraform_beanstalk_container_node_test repository.
 Set the Jenkinsfile on Script Path field.
 ![Image of Jenkins SCM](images/jenkins_pipeline_scm.png)

 ## 2) Run the job